isaniomoraes/bofur/README.md

 # Bofur

-Simple timer built using [electron](http://electron.atom.io/) made as study and because many timers on linux looks awful.
+Simple timer built using [electron](http://electron.atom.io/).
+Made as study and because many timers on linux looks awful.

 ## Why is called Bofur?

 I'm terrible when I've to choose a name, so to not lose time in projects made as study I'll use the dwarves names of the Hobbit:

-- [x] Thorin
+- [ ] Thorin
 - [ ] Fili
 - [ ] Kili
 - [ ] Dwalin